o3de/o3de.org/content/docs/user-guide/gems/repositories/overview.md

     }
     ```

-    The `origin_uri` points to the location of the gem `.zip` archive that will be downloaded
+    The `origin_uri` points to the location of the Gem's `.zip` archive that will be downloaded.

-1. Create a Gem, or take an existing Gem, zip up the **contents** (not the folder itself) and name the archive `RemoteExampleV1.zip` and place it in the "RemoteExampleV1" folder.
+1. Create a Gem, or take an existing Gem, zip up the Gem's contents, not the folder itself, and place the `.zip` in the "RemoteExampleV1" folder, and name it `RemoteExampleV1.zip`.
 {{< note >}}
 When creating an archive of your Gem, zip up the contents of the Gem folder, not the folder itself, so that when extracted, the `gem.json` file will be at the root, and not inside a subfolder named `RemoteExampleV1`
 {{< /note >}}
-1. Generate the sha256 for your Gem .zip archive and add that value to the "sha256" field in the `gem.json` file that is outside the .zip.
-On Windows, you can use the `certutil` program to generate the SHA256 value like this:
+1. Generate the SHA-256 for your Gem's `.zip` archive and add that value to the `sha256` field of the `gem.json` file located outside the `.zip`.
+On Windows, you can use the `certutil` program to generate the SHA-256 value like this:
 {{< note >}}
-It is possible to leave out the sha256 field for testing, but discouraged
+It is possible, but not recommended, to leave out the SHA-256 field for testing.
 {{< /note >}}
     ```
     certutil -hashfile C:/path/to/gem.zip SHA256
     ```
-1. Update your repo.json file and add the URL for the gem folder.
-In this example we'll use the localhost URL for testing.
+1. Update your `repo.json` file and add the URL for the Gem folder.
+This example uses the localhost URL for testing.
     ```
     {
         ...